Cardinals vs. Nationals Player Props Betting Odds

-Player props are listed for Paul Goldschmidt and Lane Thomas, among others, when the St. Louis Cardinals visit the Washington Nationals at Nationals Park on Monday at 4:05 PM ET.
+Player prop betting options for Paul Goldschmidt, Lane Thomas and others are available in the St. Louis Cardinals-Washington Nationals matchup at Nationals Park on Tuesday, starting at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!